 - Tip the pan back over your pitcher and let any excess batter run back into the pitcher

-- Allow the crepe to completely set on one side before attempting to turn it.
+- Let the crepe fully set before trying to flip it.
 The batter will no longer be shiny and the edges should start to curl up off the surface of the pan.
 This will take anywhere between 1 minute and about 90 seconds.

 - Loosen the edges with a thin spatula, then either grab the edges with the fingertips and thumbs of each hand OR slide the spatula under the crepe and flip